SCE-Development/Clark/README.md

 ---

 ## Release Notes
+- Alpha
-  - Currently modularizing different system functions into their own sub-apps managed by server.js.
+  - Currently modularizing the system by abstracting distinct system functions into their own sub-apps to be managed by server.js.